robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The source code of this manuscript, as well as templates and the Pandoc script have been deposited to xx.

-Icons for document types and applications have been adopted from Calibre <http://calibre-ebook.com/> and the GNOME Theme Faenza <https://code.google.com/archive/p/faenza-icon-theme/>.
+Drawings for document types, devices and applications have been adopted from Calibre <http://calibre-ebook.com/>, openclipart <https://openclipart.org/> and the GNOME Theme Faenza <https://code.google.com/archive/p/faenza-icon-theme/>.

 # Bibliography